top of page

 Wellness Dog

-3. We focus on rebuilding STRENGTH, so your dog can get around easier with less weakness and fatigue.
+3. We focus on rebuilding strength, so your dog can get around more easily with less weakness and fatigue.

-4. We focus on restoring HEALTH, so your dog can return to running, jumping and playing.
+4. We focus on restoring high-intensity activity and health, so your dog can return to running, jumping, and playing.

-LASTLY, we focus on ensuring LIFE-LONG HEALTH & WELLNESS. so your dog's injury does not return and to prevent future injuries.
+Finally, we focus on ensuring lifelong health and wellness, so your dog's injury does not return and future injuries are prevented.

-THIRD, if your vet has any questions about the care that we provide, the treatments we offer, and how the vet-therapist relationship works, please refer them to the handout below or have them give us a call.
+Step 3: If your veterinarian has questions about our services or the treatments we provide, please refer them to the handout below or invite them to give us a call as we are always happy to connect.

 Vet Handout